-Approach in Nutraceutical Business and Consumer Products Business
+Approach in the Nutraceutical and Consumer Products Businesses

-In similar fashion to the Pharmaceutical Business, we have established a dedicated unit comprising multiple departments to review marketing plans and sales promotion materials for products in our Nutraceutical and Consumer Products businesses.
+In a similar fashion to the Pharmaceutical Business, we have established a dedicated unit comprising multiple departments to review marketing plans and sales promotion materials for nutraceutical and consumer products.
 This ensures that our marketing and sales promotion activities are appropriate and comply with laws and regulations.